Tomáš Víšek: Awards and honors

 In international events, Víšek acquired awards in the Chopin competition in Warsaw, 1975 (Janina Nawrocka Special Prize) and the Smetana competition in Hradec Kralove, 1978 (2nd prize plus an award for Smetana interpretation).
 During the nineties, he followed this success by winning the Second Prize in international competitions in Vienna (1992), the 2nd Prize + Bach-Award at Sicilian Ragusa (1994), 5th Prize in the "Concours Milosz Magin" in Paris, 1995.
-In the 21st century, he gained prizes at the "Concours Musical de France" in Paris, 2013 (1st Prize + CMF-Prix), "Music Without Limits" in Druskininkai, 2015 (1st Prize), video-competition "Grand Prize Virtuoso", 2015 (1st Prize) and "International Music Competition for Piano Teachers" in Warsaw, 2016 (1st Prize), video-competition "Golden Classical Music Awards", 2021 (1st Prize, with the performance at the Carnegie Hall), video-competition "Grand Prize Virtuoso", 2022 (1st Prize, with the performance at Concertgebouw).
+In the 21st century, he gained prizes at the "Concours Musical de France" in Paris, 2013 (1st Prize + CMF-Prix), "Music Without Limits" in Druskininkai, 2015 (1st Prize), video-competition "Grand Prize Virtuoso", 2015 (1st Prize) and "International Music Competition for Piano Teachers" in Warsaw, 2016 (1st Prize and again in 2023), video-competition "Golden Classical Music Awards", 2021 (1st Prize, with the performance at the Carnegie Hall), video-competition "Grand Prize Virtuoso", 2022 (1st Prize, with the performance at Concertgebouw), the American competition "Global Music Awards", 2024 (Silver Medal) and the prestigious "World´s Best Musicians Competition", 2024 (1st Prize at the category CD Album).